 Experience one of Philadelphia’s most iconic destinations.
 Enjoy luxurious shopping at designer and brand name shops, dine at gourmet restaurants or grab a quick bite at one of our casual eateries.
-It is here that you will also discover the elegant Hyatt at The Bellevue, The Sporting Club at The Bellevue and Artur Kirsh Salon and Spa all conveniently located under one roof alongside eleven floors of premier office space.
+It is here that you will also discover the elegant The Bellevue Hotel, The Sporting Club at The Bellevue and Artur Kirsh Salon and Spa all conveniently located under one roof alongside eleven floors of premier office space.

 Located in the heart of the city’s Theater District, The Bellevue is lovingly known as The Grande Dame of Broad Street and appears on the U.S. List of Registered Historical Places.
 The building’s French Renaissance architecture and stately sophistication provides visitors with a one-of-a-kind experience reminiscent of the early twentieth century.

 The doors to the famed Bellevue-Stratford Hotel opened in 1904 at the corner of Broad and Walnut Streets.
 It was built by George C. Boldt, who also once served as manager of the prestigious Waldorf-Astoria, in New York City.
 Taking two years to complete, the Bellevue-Stratford was described at the time as the most luxurious hotel in the nation offering 1,090 guest rooms, the most magnificent ballroom in the United States and stunning lighting fixtures designed by Thomas Edison which still exists in the building today.

 For decades, the famed hotel served as a distinctive setting for prestige and high society with a long roster of notable guests including Jacob Astor, J.P.
 Morgan, William Jennings Bryan, Bob Hope, Jimmy Durante, John Wayne, Katherine Hepburn, and the Vanderbilt family.
 The hotel also played host to other countless socialites, luminaries and heads of state including every US President since Theodore Roosevelt.